SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 The PubSub+ Kubernetes deployment is defined by multiple yaml templates with several parameters as deployment options.
 The templates are packaged as the `pubsubplus` [Helm chart](https://helm.sh/docs/developing_charts/) to enable easy customization through only specifying the non-default parameter values, without the need to edit the template files.

 There are two deployment options described in this document:
 * The recommended option is to use the [Kubernetes Helm tool](https://github.com/helm/helm/blob/master/README.md), which can then also manage your deployment's lifecycle including upgrade and delete.
 To enable this using current Helm v2, Helm's server-side component Tiller must be installed in your Kubernetes environment with rights granted to manage deployments.
-There are best practices to secure Helm and Tiller and they need to be applied carefully in strict security environments.
+There are best practices to secure Helm and Tiller and they need to be applied carefully if strict security is required e.g.: in a production environment.
 * Another option is to generate a set of templates with customized values from the PubSub+ Helm chart and then use the Kubernetes native `kubectl` tool to deploy.
 The deployment will use the authorizations of the requesting user.
 However, in this case Helm will not be able to manage your Kubernetes rollouts lifecycle.

-The next sections will provide details on the PubSub+ Helm chart and dependencies, followed by deployment prerequisites and the actual deployment steps.
+The next sections will provide details on the PubSub+ Helm chart, dependencies and customization options, followed by deployment prerequisites and the actual deployment steps.

-## The PubSub+ Helm Chart Deployment Considerations
+## PubSub+ Helm Chart Deployment Considerations

-The following diagram illustrates the template organization used for the Solace Deployment chart.
+The following diagram illustrates the template organization used for the PubSub+ Deployment chart.
 Note that the minimum is shown in this diagram to give you some background regarding the relationships and major functions.
 ![alt text](/docs/images/template_relationship.png "`pubsubplus` chart template relationship")

 The StatefulSet template controls the pods of a PubSub+ deployment.
 It also mounts the scripts from the ConfigMap and the files from the Secrets, and maps PubSub+ data directories to a storage volume through a StorageClass, if configured.
 The Service template provides the event broker services at defined ports.
 The Service-Discovery template is used internally so pods in a PubSub+ redundancy group can communicate with each-other in an HA setting.

 All the `pubsubplus` chart parameters are documented in the [PubSub+ Helm Chart](/pubsubplus/README.md#configuration) reference.

-### Deployment size
+### Deployment scaling

 Solace PubSub+ event broker can be vertically scaled by deploying in one of the [client connection scaling tiers](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm), controlled by the `solace.size` chart parameter.